mui/material-ui/packages/pigment-css-react/README.md

 });
 ```

-So, with RTL turned on, if your authored CSS is:
+For example, if you've specified `'rtl'` as the direction and your authored CSS looks like this:

 ```js
 import { css } from '@pigment-css/react';